data-preservation-programs/filplus-checker/tests/fixtures/expected.md

 The below table shows how many unique data are shared with other clients.
 Usually different applications owns different data and should not resolve to the same CID.

+However, this could be possible if all below clients use same software to prepare for the exact same dataset or they belong to a series of LDN applications for the same dataset.

 ⚠️ CID sharing has been observed.

 | Other Client                                    | Application  | Total Deals Affected | Unique CIDs |  Verifier |